 For the average customer, the logic is usually something along the lines of:

-Given that this means support departments can reduce ticket volumes significantly, a customer knowledge base is highly recommended.
+Given that this means support departments can reduce ticket volumes significantly, a customer service knowledge base is highly recommended.
 More so, being too hands-on with customers increases the risk of friction, which can adversely affect customer relationships and decrease overall productivity.

 In other words, with perhaps a little help from support, customers are looking to be their own heroes on the journey to product success.
 And this gives rise to the importance of having a knowledge base.
 But before digging deep into the benefits and the rich vein of opportunity that a knowledge base can add to customer service, let’s ace the basics: